kristinam123/DWIT/documentation.md

 ## 🧬 Detailed Image Analysis Pipeline (All Modes)

-This section documents the **full image analysis pipeline** in MesszelleApp, including step-by-step explanations, mode-specific logic, and a clear flowchart.
+This section documents the **full image analysis pipeline** in DWIT, including step-by-step explanations, mode-specific logic, and a clear flowchart.
 Each step is described with its purpose, inputs/outputs, and when it is executed.
 This is essential for debugging, extending, or understanding the analysis process.

 ---